The Missing Cross to Purity

 and then be troubled, and cry.

-To such there should be tenderness shown, and to wash them, and help them;
+To these there should be tenderness shown, and to wash them, and help them;

 and love to such should be manifest;

-who know the will of their Father, and do no do it;
+who know the will of their Father, and do not do it,

 they must have greater stripes,

-and sorer stripes they must look for (be sure to expect it) than the other.
+and they must look for (be sure to expect it) sorer stripes than the penitent one.

-For Christ is manifest in the flesh, to condemn sin in the flesh,
+For Christ is manifest [revealed] in the flesh, to condemn sin in the flesh,

 I say, Christ manifest in their flesh;